KabukiStarship/Script2/docs/rfc/script_protocol_specification_rfc.md

 #### BOut C Data Structure

 ```
-struct KABUKI BOut {
+struct API BOut {
-    UIT          size;  //< Size of the B-Output.
+    UIN          size;  //< Size of the B-Output.
     volatile UIT start; //< Starting index of the ring-buffer data.
-    UIT          stop,  //< Stopping index of the ring-buffer data.
+    UI4          stop,  //< Stopping index of the ring-buffer data.
                     read;  //< Address that the BOut device is reading from.
 };
 ```